Venezuela soccer players call on Maduro to halt repression

 He also lamented the slaying on Wednesday of Miguel Castillo, 27, a protester whom he called a personal friend.

-Venezuelan players from Major League Baseball in the United States released a similar video this week, and athletes from various sports have called for moments of silence to honour the dead.
+Venezuelan players from Major League Baseball in the United States released a similar video this week, and athletes from various sports have called for moments of silence to honor the dead.

 Venezuela's socialist government enjoyed a decade-long oil boom that helped late President Hugo Chavez finance anti-poverty efforts and promote his socialist ideology in Latin America.